 — NBA Rookie of the Year

 Oh, yeah.
-You can tack two Olympic gold medals onto that list, too.
+You can tack two Olympic gold medals with the United States National Team on that list, too.

-Even during his "lost years" with the Wizards, Jordan made an additional $2.03 million in those final two seasons.
-All told, Jordan's career earnings on the court totaled $93.7 million.
+Even during his "lost years" with the Wizards, the superstar made an additional $2.03 million in those final two seasons.
+All told, Jordan's NBA career earnings on the court totaled $93.7 million.

 However, a whopping salary wasn't the only thing His Airness was bringing home.

 Kids from New York City to Los Angeles and London to Tokyo wanted to "Be Like Mike."
 Everyone wanted and still wants a pair of Air Jordans because it's gotta be the shoes, right?

 The biggest Jordan sponsor, not surprisingly, is Nike.
 Coming out of college, the company signed the young scorer from UNC to a five-year, $2.5 million deal, which included royalties and stock options that brought his total compensation to $7 million over that stretch, but that didn't last long.

 As of 2015, he reportedly makes $100 million solely from Nike royalties.

 Nike's Jordan Brand collaboration created the basketball shoe market as we know it today, evidenced by the $3.6 billion in revenue each year, according to Business Insider.

 ESPN's The Last Dance certainly didn't hurt the brand exposure last year.

 Other endorsement deals with Hanes, Gatorade, Upper Deck, McDonald's, Coca-Cola, Wheaties, Chevrolet and more than a dozen others have come and gone over the years, which certainly hasn't created any shortage of cash for the NBA's G.O.A.T.